abdelazizbardich/Simple-PHP-MVC/README.md

 ```
 rename ```home``` by your model name

-* Note : the model can link to it's tabel in the database only if you name the table same as model but add an '```s```' at the of the tabel name.
+* Note : the model can link to its table in the database only if you name the table is same as its model but add an '```s```' at the end of the tabel name.
 * Functions you can use with your model:

     * `` get() ``: get all records from the table linked to model Ex: